-The following areas of shoreline were inspected as part of the Year 10 inspections:
+The following areas of shoreline were included in Year 11 inspections:

-- downstream from existing riprap at the TransAqua outfall; - southern shoreline immediately upstream of the causeway; - between Chateau Moncton and Rogers Building; and - upstream of Chateau Moncton adjacent to and underneath the boardwalk.
+- downstream from existing riprap at the TransAqua outfall; - southern shoreline immediately upstream of the causeway; - between Chateau Moncton and the Rogers Building; and - upstream of Chateau Moncton adjacent to, and underneath, the boardwalk.

-TransAqua outfall: Overall, no significant change was observed in Year 10.
+TransAqua outfall: Overall, no significant change was observed in Year 11.
 As such, no additional erosion protection has been installed and no additional erosion protection is necessary.

-Southern shoreline: No significant changes to the shoreline were identified in this area during Year 10.
+Southern shoreline: No significant changes to the shoreline were identified in this area during Year 11.
 At this time, there appears to be no risk to infrastructure from erosion in this area, and therefore no mitigation has been recommended.

-Between Chateau Moncton and the Rogers building: In Year 10, as in previous years, it was revealed that an old wharf structure is becoming increasingly visible.
+Between Chateau Moncton and the Rogers building: In Year 11, as in previous years, it was revealed that an old wharf structure is becoming increasingly visible.
 Although no infrastructure has been identified as being at risk, the installation of additional erosion protection was recommended along this 310 m stretch of shoreline in Year 3 but has not been implemented at the request of the City of Moncton.

-Upstream of Chateau Moncton: Monitoring undertaken in Year 10 indicates that the erosion protection in this location continues to function as expected.
+Upstream of Chateau Moncton: Monitoring undertaken in Year 11 indicates that the erosion protection in this location continues to function as expected.